You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 Which Works Best for Weight Loss?

-Both protein bars and protein powders can assist with weight loss if you use them properly.
+However, both protein bars and protein powders can assist with weight loss if you use them properly.

 Which Is Better for Muscle Gain?